 - Identify a high-level roadmap of principles to focus on based on a common understanding of the organisation’s drivers, challenges and needs.

-Both workshops were run on Zoom conference calls, with multiple teams collaborating using virtual whiteboarding tool Miro.
+A series of workshops were run on Zoom conference calls, with multiple teams collaborating using virtual whiteboarding tool Miro.

-Bespoke Workshop Design
+Bespoke Workshops Design

 We worked with stakeholders to understand the innovation systems they employ today and designed a bespoke workshop process built around them.

-The workshop covered two broad areas:
+The workshops covered two broad areas: